-Each doctoral student belongs to one of the University’s doctoral programmes and pursues their degree in accordance with the curriculum common to all students of the programme.
+Each doctoral researcher belongs to one of the University’s doctoral programmes and pursues their degree in accordance with the curriculum common to all doctoral researchers of the programme.

-The University’s 32 doctoral programmes are divided among four doctoral schools.
-Operating on different University campuses, the doctoral schools coordinate the operations of doctoral programmes and provide education in research ethics and transferable skills common to all doctoral students.
+The University of Helsinki Doctoral School has a total of 33 doctoral programmes.
+The doctoral school coordinates the operations of doctoral programmes and provide education in research ethics and transferable skills common to all doctoral researchers.

 The doctoral degree comprises the doctoral thesis and studies that support research work.
 If you work on your degree full-time, you can complete it in four years.